 It is important to know the various parliamentary devices for an understanding of Indian polity and its functioning, which is part of the UPSC syllabus.
 In this article, the term zero hour in parliament is discussed and explained for the IAS exam.

-‘Zero Hour’ is not mentioned in the Rules of procedure.
-Thus it is an informal device available to members of parliament to raise matters without any notice 10 days in advance.
+‘Zero Hour’ is not mentioned in the Rules of Procedure.
+Thus, it is an informal device available to MPs to raise matters without any notice 10 days in advance.
 This is because, generally, the matters are of public importance and such matters cannot wait for 10 days.

 Why is it called ‘Zero Hour’?

-While dictionary defines ‘Zero Hour’ as the “the critical moment” or “the moment of decision”, in parliamentary parlance, it is referred as the time gap between the end of Question Hour and the beginning of the regular business.
-The other rationale behind naming it so, can be traced to the fact that it starts at 12 noon.
+While the dictionary meaning of ‘Zero Hour’ is “the critical moment” or “the moment of decision”, in parliamentary parlance, it is the time gap between the end of Question Hour and the beginning of the regular business.
+The other rationale behind naming it so can be attributed to the fact that it starts at 12 noon.

 When was Zero Hour introduced in Parliamentary Affairs in India?